Primary School Resources – For parents, children and teachers

 £12.50

 The pack was designed around the UK school curriculum but has many overlaps with any country’s primary education system.
-It contains 5 main documents.
+It contains five main documents:

 This is a document exploring reasons to tell the school/nursery about the fact that your child is donor conceived or reasons why you might not want to.

-We have a range of letters that are customised depending on your family situation (solo mum, two mums, two dads, mum and dad) and the donation used (plus surrogacy where relevant).
-They follow the same basic structure and share most of the content.
-They are designed to be either:
+We have a range of letters that are customised depending on your family situation (solo mum, solo dad, two mums, two dads, mum and dad) and the donation type used (plus surrogacy where relevant).
+After purchase, we will email you to find out which version you want.
+The letter to the teacher is designed to be either:

 The letters are guidelines and suggestions and are definitely not meant to be prescriptive.
 You can use them to create your own letter using a language and tone that you feel comfortable with.

-The mention of the lack of genetic link gives an opportunity to add that this is why a child may not look particularly like you, if you wish
+In the letter, when we say ‘immediate family’ we are referring to just parents and children.
+The mention of the lack of genetic link gives an opportunity to add that this is why a child may not look particularly like you, if you wish.
+The letter doesn’t include reference to known donors or surrogates, so you may wish to add this detail in conversation.

 This gives primary school teachers some background with regard to what donor conception is and isn’t.
 It clarifies how the topic might come up in the playground or classroom and why it might be important for them to be aware of this.